Counter-Strike Deathmatch with Large-Scale Behavioural Cloning

-We further consider three settings of deathmatch mode, all on the `de\_dust2' map, with the agent on the terrorist team, with the `AK-47' equipped.
-1) \textbf{Easy} -- with built-in AI bots, on easy mode, with pistols, reloading not required, 12 vs 12.
-2) \textbf{Medium} -- with built-in AI bots, on medium difficulty, all weapons, reloading required, 12 vs 12.
-3) \textbf{Human} -- with human players, all weapons, reloading required, 10 vs 10.
+We consider three difficulty settings of deathmatch mode, all on `dust2' map, the agent on the terrorist team and `AK47' equipped.
+1) \textbf{Easy} -- built-in bots on easy mode, bots use pistols, reloading not required, 12 vs 12.
+2) \textbf{Medium} -- built-in bots on medium difficulty, any weapon, reloading required, 12 vs 12.
+3) \textbf{Human} -- human players, any weapon, reloading required, 10 vs 10.